goderich/dissertation/dissertation.md

 A similar correspondence can be found in a few other words, shown in @tbl:diff-vowels-ml-i-pl-mw-a-extra.
 Here, the same correspendence of Matu'uwal /i/ with Plngawan and Matu'aw /a/ can be seen, but the environment is different from the one seen in @tbl:diff-vowels-ml-i-pl-mw-a.

-: Additional correspondences of Matu'uwal /i/ with Plngawan and Matu'aw /a/ {#tbl:diff-vowels-ml-i-pl-mw-a-extra}
+: More correspondences of Matu'uwal /i/ with Plngawan and Matu'aw /a/ {#tbl:diff-vowels-ml-i-pl-mw-a-extra}

 | Proto-Atayal        | Matu'uwal   | Plngawan    | Matu'aw     | Gloss        |
 |---------------------|-------------|-------------|-------------|--------------|